thomas-melville/myNotes/General/Career_Development/Camunda/bpmn.md

 Gateways work as routers based on input(s)
 No decision is made in the router, that is made in the activity before hand and passed on to the gateway.
-A gateway without an icon defaults to an exclusive gateway.
+The gateway then passes execution to the flows which meet the criteria A gateway without an icon defaults to an exclusive gateway.
-You can also leave out a gateway and connect an activity directly to two subsequent activities and both will execute in parallel.
+You can also leave out a gateway and connect an activity directly to two subsequent activities and both will execute in parallel. but will not wait for each other before continuing to the next tasks.
+  Which results in two instances of the same task!
 You can put a condition on each condition which is evaluated independent of the other connections.
 All gateways and tasks can have a default flow.
 It's defined by the default attribute on the gateway / connector.
-You can see this in the modeler with a / on the line to the default flow
+You can see this in the modeler with a / on the line to the default flow Gateways can be inflows and outflows.
+Which can wait or not for all tasks.

 1. parallel gateway
   * split the process into two parallel flows.